tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/按量计费（日结后付费）_intl_en.md

 >!
->- TESHD transcoding is billed according to the resolution and duration of the output video.
+>- TSC transcoding is billed according to the resolution and duration of the output video.
->- Rules: TESHD transcoding fees are based on the duration and specification of the video file generated after TESHD transcoding.
+>- Rules: TSC transcoding fees are based on the duration and specification of the video file generated after TSC transcoding.
 Video specification is determined by the codec used and short side (px) of the video generated.
 >- The prices above apply only to daily billing.
 If you are billed monthly, please contact your sales rep to learn about the billing details.
 >- The billing rules are the same as those for general transcoding.